IMPACT ZONE: FERTILIZER

 Farmers need fertilizer.
 Period.
 They don’t all use the same types of fertilizer, but with so many people (not to mention so many domestic animals) needing so much food, farmers have to maximize their crop yields – and, of course, earn a living.

 What happens is something like this: Farmers follow long-accepted but often not-so-efficient methods for fertilizing their crops.
 Or they add more fertilizer to grow more food in the same amount of space, hoping the extra dose will boost profits.
 The plants, however, can only use so much fertilizer before it’s lost to the air or washed away by rain.
-About 50% of nitrogen fertilizer applied to corn is lost – it doesn’t help the plants at all!
-It does, however, cause a lot of damage to the environment.

 Following the Supply Chain – Flaky Corns Cereal